tang-jiaxi/the-global-human-day/README.md

 ## Viewing notes

 The final visualisation is best viewed fullscreen on a laptop or desktop browser.
+Alternatively, you may clone this repository and run a live server on the `index.html` page to view the website.